 I serve at a progressive health system known globally for safety and quality of care all wrapped around patient experience.
 Since my arrival 18 months ago, I’ve marveled at the processes in place to deliver exceptional care and the extraordinary measures to ensure patient safety.
-Seek to optimize our own IT platform and take our services to the next level, I looked no further than my own organization to find tools that worked.
+Seeking to optimize our own IT platform and take our services to the next level, I looked no further than my own organization to find tools that worked.

 We have since shaped much of IT around the best practices I participate in every day.
 These include transparency and accountability with all of our outcomes published real-time for our customers to view.
 Our performance metrics are visible including major incidents and associated root cause analysis.
 We post our information technology objectives and key results.
 Every information technology caregiver (employee) rounds with clinicians.
 The single best practice we leverage is the use of tiered huddles.
 As our CEO best explained: